 West Virginia Special Warranty Deed Form

-West Virginia special warranty deed transfers a real estate interest to a buyer and guarantees there are no unresolved title defects from when the seller owned the property.
-The document does not provide a warranty for issues made under other owners, and the seller is only liable for resolving third party claims if they were made while they held interest in the premises.
+A West Virginia special warranty deed transfers real estate interest to a buyer and guarantees that there are no unresolved title defects from the seller’s period of ownership.
+The document does not provide a warranty for claims that arose under other owners, and the seller is only liable for resolving third party claims if they were made while they held interest in the premises.

 West Virginia Special Warranty Deed Form

-West Virginia special warranty deed transfers a real estate interest to a buyer and guarantees there are no unresolved title defects from when the seller owned the property.
-The document does not provide a warranty for issues made under other owners, and the seller is only liable for resolving third party claims if they were made while they held interest in the premises.
+A West Virginia special warranty deed transfers real estate interest to a buyer and guarantees that there are no unresolved title defects from the seller’s period of ownership.
+The document does not provide a warranty for claims that arose under other owners, and the seller is only liable for resolving third party claims if they were made while they held interest in the premises.

-West Virginia special warranty deed transfers a real estate interest to a buyer and guarantees there are no unresolved title defects from when the seller owned the property.
-The document does not provide a warranty for issues made under other owners, and the seller is only liable for resolving third party claims if they were made while they held interest in the premises.
+A West Virginia special warranty deed transfers real estate interest to a buyer and guarantees that there are no unresolved title defects from the seller’s period of ownership.
+The document does not provide a warranty for claims that arose under other owners, and the seller is only liable for resolving third party claims if they were made while they held interest in the premises.

 1. Home »